suit-wg/suit-report/draft-ietf-suit-report.md

 the failure reason is typically a numeric error code.
 However, these error codes need to be standardised in order to be useful.

-This approach effectively compresses the log of operations taken using the SUIT Manifest as a dictionary.
-This enables a full reconstruction of the log using a matching decompression tool.
+This approach effectively compacts the log of operations taken using the SUIT Manifest as a dictionary.
+This enables a full reconstruction of the log using a matching decompaction tool.

 ~~~
 SUIT_Record = [